Duke volleyball player: BYU response slow to racial slurs - WHIZ News

 The Duke volleyball player who was subjected to racial slurs during a match at BYU said Sunday that officials onsite didn’t react quickly enough when they were made aware of the behavior during play.

-Nor did they adequately address the situation immediately after the game, Rachel Richardson said in a statement posted to her Twitter account.
+Nor did they adequately address the situation immediately after the match, Rachel Richardson said in a statement posted to her Twitter account.

 “No athlete, regardless of their race should ever be subject to such hostile conditions,” said Richardson, the only Black starter on the Blue Devils team.